Una Stubbs

-Una Stubbs (1 May 1937 – 12 August 2021) was an English actress, television personality and dancer who appeared on British television and in the theatre, and occasionally in films.
+Una Stubbs (1 May 1937 – 12 August 2021) was a British actress, television personality, and dancer who appeared on British television, in the theatre, and occasionally in films.
 She became known after appearing in the film Summer Holiday (1963) and later played Rita Rawlins in the BBC sitcoms Till Death Us Do Part (1965–1975) and In Sickness and in Health (1985–1992).
 Her other television roles include Aunt Sally in Worzel Gummidge (1979–1981) and Miss Bat in The Worst Witch (1998–2001).
-She also appeared as Sherlock Holmes's landlady Mrs. Hudson in the BAFTA-winning television series Sherlock (2010–2017).
+She also appeared as Sherlock Holmes's landlady Mrs. Hudson in the BAFTA-winning television series Sherlock (2010–2017) where she was nominated for Best Supporting Actress at the Crime Thriller Awards.

 Career

 As a 16-year-old, in 1953, she danced in a Folies Bergère-style musical revue, "Pardon My French", at the Prince of Wales Theatre, alongside Frankie Howerd and the pianist Winifred Atwell.
-She first appeared on television as one of the Dougie Squires Dancers on the British television music show Cool for Cats in 1956.
-She also appeared as a dancer at the London Palladium. and worked in cabaret, clubs and revues in London, and was one of Lionel Blair's dance ensemble.
+She first appeared on television as one of the Dougie Squires Dancers on the British television music show Cool for Cats (ITV) in 1956.
+She also appeared as a dancer at the London Palladium. and worked in cabaret, clubs and revues in London, and was in Lionel Blair's dance ensemble.

-During 1958–59, Stubbs was the "cover girl" of Dairy Box chocolates, produced by Rowntree's.
-She referred to herself as the "Rowntrees Chocolate Girl", when describing a visit she made to the Rowntree's factory in York (where, unknown to her, her grandfather had worked).
+During 1958–59, Stubbs was the "cover girl" of Dairy Box chocolates, produced by Rowntree.
+She referred to herself as the "Rowntree's Chocolate Girl", when describing a visit she made to the Rowntree's factory in York (where unknown to her, her grandfather had worked).

-In 1963, she joined the cast of new charades-based gameshow Don't Say a Word (ITV), a forerunner of Give Us a Clue.
-Her first screen role was in the Cliff Richard film, Summer Holiday (1963).
+In 1963 she joined the cast of new charades-based gameshow Don't Say a Word (ITV), a forerunner of Give Us a Clue.
+Her first screen role was in the Cliff Richard film Summer Holiday (1963).
 She also appeared in Richard's next film, Wonderful Life (1964).
-Soon afterwards, she made her breakthrough in television comedy, playing Rita, the married daughter of Alf Garnett in the BBC sitcom Till Death Us Do Part (1966–1975).
-In 1968, as a direct spin off from the sitcom, she appeared, alongside Warren Mitchell, in a series of television adverts for Findus frozen products.
+Soon afterward, she made her breakthrough in television comedy, playing Rita, the married daughter of Alf Garnett in the BBC sitcom Till Death Us Do Part (1966–1975).
+In 1968, as a direct spin-off from the sitcom, she appeared, alongside Warren Mitchell, in a series of television adverts for Findus frozen products.

 She also appeared in the short-lived sitcom Till Death...
 (1981), again playing Rita.
 She played Rita a third time in a few episodes of the BBC sitcom In Sickness and in Health (1985–1992).
 During 1970–71, Stubbs teamed again with Cliff Richard to appear each week on his BBC1 TV Series, It's Cliff Richard!.
 When she did not take part in the next series as it was broadcast shortly after she had a baby, her TV "mother", Dandy Nichols from Till Death Us Do Part, took her place.